githubtraining/training-manual/book/16_resolving_merge_conflicts.md

 Don't remember the steps from class?
 No worries.
 As a general rule of thumb, here is a starting point:
 1. Working locally, merge `master` into the feature branch.
 1. When you see there's a conflict, that's OK!
+The files that have conflicts are listed under `Unmerged Paths`.
 Type `git status` to verify which file has the conflict.
 1. Open that file in your text editor, and look for the merge conflict markers. (`<<<<<<<`, `=======`, `>>>>>>>`)
 1. Both branches' versions of code are present - pick which one you want to keep, and save the changes.
 1. Add and commit the saved changes to resolve the merge conflict.